Who we are looking for

 *Please see FAQ below re age limit.

-- Build relationships through our media and retail partners.
+- Build relationships through our media and retail partners, and our Wineslinger network

 - Show your wines to leaders across wine communication, hospitality and retail.

-- Promote to consumers through our events and social media.
+- Consumer events – optional: promote to consumers through our events and social media.

 - In essence, make some noise, get noticed and have a ripping time along the way!